Board-Certified Urologist

 PSA is a protein produced by the prostate gland.
 It’s measured with a simple blood test.
 In healthy men, small amounts leak into the bloodstream.
 When the prostate is enlarged, inflamed, or cancerous, more PSA enters the blood, raising the level.

-The critical thing to understand about PSA: it is prostate-specific, not cancer-specific.
+The most important thing to understand about PSA: it is prostate-specific, not cancer-specific.
 PSA can be elevated by benign prostatic hyperplasia (BPH), prostatitis, urinary tract infection, vigorous exercise, recent ejaculation, and even cycling — not just cancer.
 This is why an elevated PSA does not equal a cancer diagnosis.
 It’s a flag that says “investigate further,” not a verdict [3].

 Digital rectal examination (DRE)